ProLint/prolint2/docs/source/connecting_with_prolint.rst

 the Prolint server or using the **prolintpy** library.

 .. warning::
-    The link to the Prolint's tools is nothing more than natural, as **ufcc** is born inside the Prolint ecosystem, but it is important to mention that **ufcc** is aimed to be a much more optimized tool than what the prolint's tools currently are, that is the reason why the **export_to_prolint()** method can take a considerable time compared with the speed of the rest of the methods in **ufcc**.
+    The link to the Prolint's tools is nothing but natural, as **ufcc** is born inside the Prolint ecosystem, but it is important to mention that **ufcc** is aimed to be a much more optimized tool than what the prolint's tools currently are, that is the reason why the **export_to_prolint()** method can take a considerable time compared with the speed of the rest of the methods in **ufcc**.
 Even though, the use of this temporary solution (exporting the **ufcc** contacts information to the analysis tools in Prolint) is several times faster than using ProLint alone.